NotDevX/Crinox/README.md

 Welcome to Crinox, a free keyless exploit developed by DevXternal!
 This is a free exploit for UWP roblox, this repository only holds the PatchCheck and UpdateCheck, the exploit is released in Releases!
 The API (FluxAPI) is developed by <a href="https://github.com/ItzzExcel">ItzzExcel</a> and is open source.

-## Disclaimer
-To whom it may concern,

-We hereby declare that we have created an exploit named "Crinox (cX)" solely for development and utility purposes.
-We explicitly refuse any responsibility for any misuse or illegal activities that may arise from the use of this application.
-The code is provided "as is", without any warranty, and users assume all risks associated with its use.

-We do not condone or support any unethical or malicious activities that may be facilitated using Crinox.
-It is the responsibility of the users to ensure that they comply with all applicable laws and regulations while using this development tool.

-We urge all users to use Crinox only for development and utility purposes and to refrain from using it for any illegal or unethical activities.
-By using this development tool, users acknowledge and agree to assume all risks associated with its use.

 ## Images of Crinox

 ![image](https://github.com/NotDevX/Crinox/assets/141998343/81694e8a-3ed1-47f2-94c9-73057af626e6)